Water Talk - Manganese in drinking water

 Health Canada worked with provinces, territories and other federal departments to set a new guideline value for manganese in drinking water of 0.12 milligrams per litre (mg/L).
 The guideline value is protective of the health of Canadians, including the most vulnerable members of society, such as infants and children.

-Manganese has long been considered to be an aesthetic concern in drinking water, because it discolours water and can stain laundry or fixtures.
+Manganese has long been considered to be an aesthetic concern in drinking water because it discolours water and can stain laundry or fixtures.
 As such, Health Canada has established an aesthetic objective of 0.02 mg/L.

-The Guidelines for Canadian Drinking Water Quality for Manganese are based on recent scientific studies and set out the basic parameters that every water authority should strive to achieve in order to provide the cleanest, safest and most reliable drinking water possible.
+The Guidelines for Canadian Drinking Water Quality for Manganese are based on recent scientific studies and set out the basic parameters that every water authority should strive to achieve to provide the cleanest, safest and most reliable drinking water possible.

 How to reduce your exposure to manganese in drinking water